-- Providing details of piezometer monitoring including locations, depths, screened intervals, or measurement intervals of different types of piezometers (which may include MWs, vibrating wire piezometers, pressure transducers or any other device). - Identifying sufficient number of monitoring points, which will be installed at appropriate locations and depths depending on complexity of the potential legacy CCR surface impoundment and CCR identified during characterization.
-The monitoring points will generally be less than 500 feet apart laterally to sufficiently capture any subsurface geologic variations.
-However, this distance can be increased if the data indicates little geological variability.
-Similarly, these monitoring points will be screened or instrumented at vertical intervals close enough to capture different layers that may contribute to free liquids (if any).
+Providing details of piezometer monitoring including locations, depths, screened intervals, or measurement intervals of different types of piezometers (which may include MWs, vibrating wire

-- Identifying if additional water level measuring devices are needed at units where groundwater may intersect the potential legacy CCR surface impoundment, and to identify if any preferential pathways exist. - Identifying any perched or hydraulically isolated zones within the potential legacy CCR surface impoundment. - Identifying the possibility of upward vertical gradients beneath the CCR material. - Identifying surface water features, including impounded water, rivers, streams, wetlands, etc., at locations above and adjacent to the potential legacy CCR surface impoundment, and their impact on water levels and hydraulic head pressure within the CCR. - Identifying presence and magnitude of groundwater mounding. - Identifying seasonal or temporal variations of groundwater levels and porewater pressures.
+- piezometers, pressure transducers or any other device) and will be finalized as implementation of the Work Plan progresses). - Identifying a sufficient number of monitoring points, which will be installed at appropriate locations and depths depending on complexity of the potential legacy CCR surface impoundment and CCR identified during characterization.
+These monitoring points will be screened or instrumented at vertical intervals close enough to capture different layers that may contribute to free liquids (if any). - Identifying if additional water level measuring devices are needed at units where groundwater may intersect the potential legacy CCR surface impoundment, and to identify if any preferential pathways exist. - Identifying any perched or hydraulically isolated zones within the potential legacy CCR surface impoundment. - Identifying the possibility of upward vertical gradients beneath the CCR material. - Identifying surface water features, including impounded water, rivers, streams, wetlands, etc., at locations above and adjacent to the potential legacy CCR surface impoundment, and their impact on water levels and hydraulic head pressure within the CCR. - Identifying presence and magnitude of any groundwater mounding. - Identifying seasonal or temporal variations of groundwater levels and porewater pressures.